 The Big Ben 1oz Silver coin is the first in a new Royal Mint series celebrating various well-known British landmarks.
 This is a brand-new bullion finish coin, issued by the Royal Mint.

 This unique collectors coin is 1oz in weight of 999 purity silver.
 The Big Ben depiction itself is designed by the Royal Mint’s Glyn Davies and Laura Clancy.

-At present, the Royal Mint haven’t issued details of how many landmarks will be celebrated in total but upcoming issues will feature Tower Bridge, Buckingham Palance and Trafalgar Square.
+At present, the Royal Mint hasn’t issued details of how many landmarks will be celebrated in total but upcoming issues will feature Tower Bridge, Buckingham Palance and Trafalgar Square.

-While Big Ben is one of London, and the UK’s most recognised landmarks, most people mistakedly think the tower itself is called Big Ben.
-In reality the 96 metre tall tower is actually called The Elizabeth Tower and sits at the north hand of the Houses of Parliament on London’s river Thames.
-In fact it is the giant bell inside the clock tower, weighing a mammoth 13.7 tons which has the name Big Ben, probably named after Sir Benjamin Hall, an overweight character who first commisioned the clock tower.
-However, there are conflicting theories, the other most common being that the bell was named after the heavy weight boxing champion at the time, Benjamin Caunt.
+While Big Ben is one of London and the UK’s most recognised landmarks, most people mistakenly think the tower itself is called Big Ben.
+In reality, the 96-metre tall tower is actually called The Elizabeth Tower and sits at the north hand of the Houses of Parliament on London’s river Thames.
+Infact, it is the giant bell inside the clock tower, weighing a mammoth 13.7 tons which has the name Big Ben, probably named after Sir Benjamin Hall, an overweight character who first commisioned the clock tower.
+However, there are conflicting theories, the other most common being that the bell was named after the heavyweight boxing champion at the time, Benjamin Caunt.

 Each of the 4 clock faces span 7 metres in diameter, contain 312 pieces of glass and illuminate at night.